 Plurinational State Foundation Day

-The History Of Plurinational State Foundation Day
+The History of Plurinational State Foundation Day

 The new Constitution changed the official name to the Plurinational State of Bolivia.
 In 2010, after Morales won a second term as president, this new Constitution was put into effect on January 22nd.
-On the same day the Constitution was enacted, Morales also make Plurinational State Foundation Day and declared it as a national holiday.
+On the same day the Constitution was enacted, Morales also established Plurinational State Foundation Day and declared it a national holiday.

 Observing Plurinational State Foundation Day